jeffry-luqman/my-laptop-setup/README.md

 Thinkpad T480 setup for my daily use

-1. install [Zorin OS](https://zorin.com/os/download) then update all incuded software to the latest version
+1. install [Linux Mint](https://linuxmint.com) then update all incuded software to the latest version
 ```sh
 sudo apt update
 sudo apt upgrade -y